Gala-Yuzawa Station: Lines

+Services

+All services on the line are Joetsu Shinkansen Tanigawa services operating to/from Tokyo, and only operate during the winter ski season.

+As of December 2024, there are generally between 10 and 13 departures per day, with some trips operating only on weekends or on particular dates.
+Selected weekend-only trips may terminate at Ueno instead of Tokyo.

+Adult fares range between ¥250 for Echigo-Yuzawa and ¥7,220 for Tokyo.

+Travel time to Tokyo Station is between 1 hour 17 minutes and 1 hour 37 minutes.

+For travel outside train departure times during the winter ski season, free shuttle buses are available to/from Echigo-Yuzawa Station, where Shinkansen and train services are available.

 Layout

 The station consists of an island platform serving two tracks.
-The station has a "Midori no Madoguchi" staffed ticket office.
+The station has a "Midori no Madoguchi" staffed ticket counter, ticket machines and automatic ticket gates.

+The station entrance/exit is located inside the Gala Yuzawa Ski Resort main building.
+Gala Yuzawa Ski Resort is owned by the JR East Group.

 Platforms

 History

 The station opened on 20 December 1990.

 Passenger statistics

 In fiscal 2017, the JR portion of the station was used by an average of 1,029 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.

 Surrounding area

 The station adjoins the Gala Yuzawa ski resort.